 “Switching from a corporate to a scale-up offered both opportunities and challenges at the same time.”

-Job Karstens, PR & Events Marketing Manager at EVBox tells us about his PR-practices for EVBox.
+Job Karstens, PR & Events Marketing Manager at EVBox tells us about current challenges at EVBox.
 Karstens: “I moved from a rather corporate environment, where everything gets checked multiple times, to a fast-moving scale-up.
 A completely different way of working.
 When I started at EVBox, we sometimes had news (like a new deal) where we wanted to get the press release out within 1 or 2 days.
 Or even better: the next day.
-This meant moving very fast on getting all the images, figure out who the relevant spokespersons are, defining a media list and delegating who will translate this in other countries.
+This meant moving very fast on getting all the images, figuring out whom the relevant spokespersons are, defining a media list and delegating who will translate this in other countries.
 Needless to say, it was a bit of a change for me from a company where every comma gets checked by a huge department of Communications and usually runs through Legal as well.
-Everything moves a lot quicker in a scale-up.
-EvBox itself just moved from a start-up to a scale-up.
-So, I came from a corporate culture and EVBox came from start-up culture.
-We needed some structure!”
+At a scale up, everything moves a lot quicker.
+Secondly, EVBox itself just started scaling up from being a startup to something much more serious.
+So, I came from a corporate culture, and EVBox was coming from a startup culture.
+We definitely needed some structure!”

 Solution: project tool & newsroom in one

 “Luckily, I came across the pr.co guys at the OnBrand conference.
-I found out I could use their pr.co deck as a project management tool as well.
-It's always difficult to work with multiple teams in different countries.
-After doing a demo and comparing options, we decided to move forward with pr.co and create a multi-lingual newsroom.”
+I found out I could use their pr.co platform as a project management tool as well.
+That was very important for me since it’s always difficult to work with multiple teams in different countries.
+After doing a demo and comparing options, we decided to move forward with pr.co and create a multilingual newsroom.”

-“I can now create a draft story on our newsroom and give the task to someone in France to translate and tweak the message to the specific market there.”— Job Karstens, PR & Events Marketing Manager at EVBox
+“I can now create a draft story in the pr.co platform and assign someone in France to translate and tweak the message to the specific market there.”— Job Karstens, PR & Events Marketing Manager at EVBox

 “Switching from a corporate to a scale-up offered both opportunities and challenges at the same time.”— Job Karstens, PR & Events Marketing Manager at EVBox

-“Overall, I am very happy with our decision to implement the newsrooms with pr.co.
-It has really helped bring our global communication efforts to a next level, and streamline some internal processes really needed attention.
-That together with the personal support from the means I would definitely recommend it to other PR professionals looking to bring their PR to the next level.”
+“Overall, I am very happy with our decision to implement pr.co.
+It has really helped us bring our global communication efforts to the next level, and streamline some internal processes.
+Also, the personal support from the team is excellent.
+I would definitely recommend it to other PR professionals looking to bring their PR to the next level.”